 My wife, the Simply Healthy Mama, and I have homeschooled our daughters since 2009.
 When she first brought up the idea, I hesitated.
 I’ve seen the private school vs public school debate and expected my wife and I to be having it soon, but I never expected we would be discussing homeschooling.
 I was a product of the public school system, and I turned out just fine.
 I also wasn’t thrilled about the prospect of my wife wearing a denim jumper.
 After reassuring me that denim jumpers would never be a part of her wardrobe, she gave me her reasons for homeschooling: having more say in our children’s education, discipleship, being able to educate them using their own learning styles (which has taken several years to discover).
 I couldn’t argue with her reasoning.
+Plus, with so many resources online to help us with our teaching, like this cryptogram generator, it seemed there was no reason as to why we couldn’t get to grips with homeschooling.
 So when we moved in 2009, we started homeschooling.
 She kept her promise and didn’t buy a denim jumper.

 After several years, my wife convinced me to go to the NCHE Homeschool Conference.
 During one of the sessions, I heard a new homeschooling father ask a featured speaker how he could participate in his childrens’ education since he worked all day and didn’t arrive home until “after instruction hours.”

 The answer to that question?
 Everything is homeschool.

 This is true whether you homeschool or send your kids to public or private school.
 Everyday life is an education, whether you’re doing an online course on Learning Cloud NZ or learning out of a textbook, education is vital.

 If we view our children’s education as a separate aspect of our life that only occurs during “instruction time” then we’re robbing our children of wonderful opportunities to invest in them and impart skills that will serve them for the rest of their lives.
 But when we see all of life as one grand opportunity to further our children’s education, the possibilities are endless.